neil-vqa/data-viz/index.md

-Neil Van Alino | *Data Visualization Specialist, Python Developer*
+Neil Van Alino, *Data Visualization Specialist, Python Developer*

+I am a Mechanical Engineer turned into a DataViz Specialist from the Philippines.
+It's not that I abandoned engineering but rather I have found a new passion that stem from the critical, disciplined, and holistic mindset molded by engineering.

 Contact me for projects, comments, reactions, complaints, and/or suggestions: [**nvqa.business (business email)**](mailto:nvqa.business@gmail.com)

 ## Volcano Eruption Explorer [(Interactive!)](https://eruption-explorer.herokuapp.com/)

 One of the most satifying map projects I've done. *Pacific Ring of Fire* is no joke.
 [Click me!
-I'll take you to the web app.](https://eruption-explorer.herokuapp.com/)
+I'll take you to the web app.](https://eruption-explorer.herokuapp.com/) Created using Dash.

 ![xplorer](erupt-xplor.png)